SebastienRietteMTO/pppy/doc/source/examples.rst

 Examples
 ========

-Four examples are provided in the ``example`` directory in the package folder.
+Several examples are provided in the ``example`` directory in the package folder.

 - ``test``: this example is a very simple example that demonstrates how the package can be used.
-- ``microphy1``: this is an example of use of microphysical parameterizations coming from AROME and Meso-NH models.
-- ``microphy2``: this is an example of use of microphysical parameterizations coming from WRF and Meso-NH models (both model can be downloaded for free)
-- ``sedimentation_AROME``: this is an example of 1D comparisons using sedimentation parameterizations from the AROME model.
-- ``sedimentation_MNH``: this is the same example as sedimentation_AROME but build upon the Meso-NH model.

-All these examples involve parameterizations from meteorological models (AROME, WRF and Meso-NH);
-you need a copy of the corresponding source code to be able to run the examples.
+- ``pyphyex``: examples with the parametrisations from PHYEX (https://github.com/UMR-CNRM/PHYEX) involving the ICE3/ICE4 and LIMA microphysics, the saturation adjustement used with these microphysics schemes, the sedimentation schemes used with ICE3/ICE4, the shallow convection and the turbulence schemes.
+  To be used, you need to compile the PHYEX source code.
+- ``old``: old example using the WRF microphysics schemes (no more maintained)

-To run one of these examples, you must copy the entire directory somewhere, then go reading the README file in the lib directory that describes how to compile and link a shared library.
+To run one of these examples, you must copy the entire directory somewhere, then go reading the README file in the directory (or the lib subdirectory) that describes how to compile and link a shared library.
 Then, you can execute the comp_*.py script to perform the comparison.

 test